NATURE OF WORK

 Investigates and recommends solutions to construction complaints and estimates construction and materials costs.

 Confers with contractors, engineers, and other interested parties and reviews plans and specifications approved by contract; checks materials and makes the more complex field and laboratory tests of construction materials.

-Conducts field inspections and makes observations of work relating to various utility projects, including water/sewer treatment facilities, lift stations, pump stations, force mains, sewer mains, water mains and appurtenances; organizes inspections; administers quality and material testing; evaluates materials and methods; arranges and conducts job progress meetings; acts as liaison between county, developer and consultants.
+Conducts field inspections and makes observations of work relating to various projects including: roadway, bridge and civil engineering projects, mass excavation, earthwork, bridge structures, drainage structures, utility installations, base and asphalt pavement courses, traffic signalization, roadway lighting signage, pavement markings, landscape installation and hardscape; organizes inspections; administers quality and material testing; evaluates materials and methods; arranges and conducts job progress meetings; acts as liaison between county, contractors and consultants.

-Reviews and processes documents relating to daily work progress, equipment, manpower and quantities installed for subsequent payments.
+Reviews and processes documents relating to daily work progress, equipment, labor and quantities installed for subsequent payments.

 Reviews work in conjunction with various contract documents and specifications; supervises contractor/consultant activities.

 Considerable knowledge of the materials, methods and techniques of standard public works construction and maintenance.

 Considerable knowledge of the standard terminology, techniques and practices of engineering technology appropriate to the area of assignment.

 Considerable knowledge of mathematics through trigonometry.

 Knowledge of the elementary principles and practices of civil engineering.